5 Star Review

 Benefits of Extrapleural Pneumonectomy

 • Improved Survival: The procedure can extend life expectancy, especially in early-stage cases.
-In patients with stages 2 to 3A mesothelioma, EPP can remove more cancer tissue than P/D, which is important to improving the odds of survival.
+In patients with stages 2 to 3A mesothelioma, EPP can remove more cancer tissue than P/D, which is important in improving the odds of survival.

 Couple reviews Mesothelioma Guide together